 The Group's interest rate risk arises from short-term originated loans, and short-term borrowings from banks and suppliers.
-The Group's borrowings and loans have been issued mainly at fixed rates and for some borrowings at fixed margin plus 3- or 6-month LIBOR.
-Fair value of borrowings approximates their carrying value.
+The Group's borrowings and loans have been issued mainly at fixed rates and for some borrowings at fixed margin plus 3- or 6-month SOFR.
+Fair value of borrowings, except bond issued, approximates their carrying value.
 The Group's significant interest-bearing liabilities are disclosed in Note 15 and 16.
+As of the balance sheet date, the fair value of the Group's Eurobond, maturing in 2026 and bearing a coupon of 8.45%, was approximately 84.5 cents on the dollar.
+The fair value of the bond has been determined using observable market inputs, including current bid/ask quotes from recognized market participants.
+This valuation reflects the prevailing market conditions, the credit risk associated with the instrument, and the time to maturity.
 The Group has not entered into any hedging arrangements in respect of its interest rate exposures.
 Interest bearing assets and liabilities, broken down by variable and fixed interest rates are presented below:

-30 Ju 30 June 2023 ne 2022
+30 Ju 30 June 2024 ne 2023

 Variable Fixed Variable Fixed

-Assets - - 515 -
+Assets - - - -

-Liabilities (208,361) (488,659) (266,736) (486,414)
+Liabilities (346,649) (492,200) (208,361) (488,659)